 - Pinch fine grain sea salt

-- For the cake, preheat the oven to 350˚F. Lightly grease two 8-inch cake pans and line the bottoms with parchment paper.
+- For the cake, preheat the oven to 350˚F. Lightly grease two 8-inch cake pans with cooking spray or oil, and line the bottoms with parchment paper.

-In a Vitamix or blender, combine the milk, eggs, vanilla, coffee liqueur and coconut oil.
+- In a Vitamix or food processor, combine the milk, eggs, vanilla, coffee liqueur and coconut oil.
 Blend until incorporated.
 Add the quinoa, sugar, cacao powder, baking powder, baking soda and salt.
 Blend, increasing the speed to high, until smooth, stopping and scraping occasionally.

 - *You’ll need to start with ¾ cup of dry quinoa to yield at least 2 cups of cooked quinoa (be sure to use golden quinoa, not red or black quinoa, which will be too assertive in flavor).
 Rinse the quinoa well, then place it in a small saucepan with 1 ½ cups of water and a pinch of salt.
 Bring the water to a boil, then reduce the heat to a simmer.
 Cover and cook 15 minutes, or until the water is absorbed.
 Remove the pot from the heat and let sit 10 minutes, covered, to steam.
 Fluff the quinoa with a fork, then transfer it to a bowl and let it cool completely.
 Once cool, measure out 2 cups of cooked quinoa for the cake (you will have leftover quinoa, which you can toss is salads or use in grain bowls).